 - Heat an 8-quart Dutch oven to medium-hot over coals.
-Once it’s to temperature, add and brown the ground beef, diced carrots, and onions.
+Once it’s to temperature, add the ground beef, diced carrots, and onions.

 - Add the minced garlic and peas and stir, slowly pouring in the beef stock to deglaze the Dutch oven.